filip-modlinski/recruitment-task/README.md

 4. After retrieving labels all labels should be merged in one pdf file in root folder

-  There is an endpoint in API which returns random information about tracking.
-In `stat_map_history` you will find history of status maps.
-Dictionary for ids you can find in API doc.

 ### 2) Write a PHP CLI script which will do the following:

-1. Reads statuses from this endpoint  https://api.swiatprzesylek.pl/V1/track/test
+1. Reads statuses from test tracking endpoint
 2. In case if date of last status is not older than than 12 hours (`date` field), you should emulate email sending (save last status as one line into file called `emails.txt` in format: `package id`;`status map name`;`date` )
 3. I In case if date of last status is not older than than 12 hours (`date` field), it is `DELIVERED` and there is daytime in destination country (`country_to` field)*, you should emulate sms sending (save  `package id`;`status map name`;`date` to file called `sms.txt`)

 Notes:
+In `stat_map_history` you will find history of status maps.
+Dictionary for ids you can find in API doc.
 For time zone use country's capital time zone.
 There are 3 possible receiver countries: DE, PT, US.
-But nice if script could work on any country.
+But nice if script could work for any country.

 ## Requirements
 - Composer & PSR4 autoload

 ## Nice-to-have
-- Guzzle for requests, all requests/responses should be logged
+- Guzzle for requests, all requests/responses should be logged in additional log file

 ## References:
 Source files: